andreacipriani/andreacipriani.github.io/_projects/memore.md

  1. Collect data about your life, health and fitness in a private and automated way through integrations with wearables and external systems
  2. Collect manual data - using a human-like chat interface - for habit tracking, mood and other metrics that can't be automated yet
  3. Improve yourself with an AI life coach: smart motivational customized messages at the right time could help you make informed decisions, stick to your habits and reach your goals
- 4. Run the equivalent of A/B testing on yourself.
-Do I improve my mood by avoiding more than 3 hours of screen time?
-Do I sleep better when I go to the gym?
-What is too much social activity for me in a week?
+ 4. Run A/B tests on yourself.
+Do you improve your mood by avoiding more than 3 hours of screen time?
+Do you sleep better when you go to the gym?
+What is too much social activity for you in a week?
 Test it.

 #### What do you think?